The Hannover Region and the State Capital of Hannover at MIPIM 2026

 Mechanical Engineering Campus Garbsen (Leibniz University Hannover):

-• 13,000 m² total area, of which 4,600 m² is for the Techfactory as the centerpiece.
+• 13,000 m² total area, of which 4,600 m² is allocated to the Techfactory as the centerpiece.

 • Completion: Spring 2028.